CollaboRateMgmt/CollaboRate/README.md

      - Able to use the Internet to search for information
      - Willing to learn domain concepts referenced in the problem statement.
 You only need to learn to the extent needed to break down the problem into two sub-problems.

-5. It ensures superior intellectual property security.
-Security increases with crowd size!
+5. **Superior intellectual property security.** Security increases with crowd size!
 The SPOCs will not share the codebase with the crowd members.
 A crowd member once assigned a task cannot refuse it.
 Otherwise, the financial penalties for an incomplete task apply.
 The tool's instructions warn crowd members to keep task details to themselves.
 The task tracking system will be configured so that only the needed crowd members can see a particular task.
 Since the project is split into a very large number of micro-tasks and each crowd member sees only a tiny part of the design/pseudo-code, you get intellectual property security.

 # Challenges foreseen in adopting this process
+- The process is radical.
+We need to convince people and organizations to try it out.
+The results of actual trials and commercial success stories are key to convince more people to adopt the process.
 - Developers who are used to writing hundreds of lines of code per day, may find the process overhead unbearable for a while.
 However they need to keep in mind that it is a worthwhile temporary sacrifice in order to:
   - speed up work that is important to the world
   - increase employment opportunities for the masses